bmatcuk/go-vagrant/README.md

 Options:
 * **Host** (default: `""`) - Name the host for the config
+* **MachineName** (default: `""`) - The name or ID of a vagrant VM to retrieve the configuration for.
+If unspecified (default), the configuration of all VMs in the current directory will be returned.

 Response:
 * **Configs** - a map of vagrant machine names to `SSHConfig` objects.
 Each